 Sure, go ahead and laugh.
 Foreshadowing, they call it.

-Lee and I (aka: Buttercup) January 1957, shortly before I turned one.
+Lee and me (AKA Buttercup) January 1957, shortly before I turned one.
 As you can see, my mom was the original Mrs. Maisel.
-Mom looked pretty much the same until about 10 years ago when the dementia began to take hold.
+Mom looked pretty much the same until about 10 years ago when dementia began to take hold.
 She was always beautifully put together.

 Well, I could go on and on… But, I won’t.
 Mom is having a green burial on Tuesday.
 There is no funeral.

 Here’s Mom, age 95 in March 2018 with her “Buttercup.”
 It was our last photo and the last time I saw her.
-Yes, I feel awful about it, but it broke my heart to see her like that; not old, but cognitively, functioning at about a two-year-old level and more.
+Yes, I feel awful about it, but it broke my heart to see her like that; not old, but cognitively, functioning at about a two-year-old level.
 I can’t talk about it here.
 Some of you know the deal.